 There are several simple steps that every business can take that’ll help everyone.
 Some you can achieve almost immediately.
 Others will take a little longer.
 But they can all deliver quick wins and make a real and lasting difference to your business and our shared future.

 Actions for the next month

 One vital part of your organisation’s commitment to net zero is reporting its carbon emissions.
 This will help you calculate your carbon footprint.

 This includes your business’s Scope 1 and Scope 2 greenhouse gas (GHG) emissions.
 Scope 1 emissions are those that come directly from your own operations.
 Scope 2 are those that are associated with your organisation’s energy use.
 Scope 3 includes all other emissions associated with your value chain.
 As such, they can be more difficult to report, with fewer options available to reduce them quickly.

 You need to know exactly how much energy you’re using to see if the changes you’re instigating are making a big enough difference.
 The electricity usage information that you receive can help you to make further changes to your operations, review them in real time, and make sure that you’re reducing your carbon emissions.
 A smart meter can help you see that easily and quickly.
 And they come at no extra cost from your supplier.

 Turning off lights when they’re not needed can make a difference.
 The bigger your business, the greater the effect the change will make.
 Switching to LED lighting will cut your energy usage, and motion sensitive lights only turn on when people need them.
 When you choose us as your energy supply partner, you can also save money on your carbon footprint tracking subscription and LED lighting from our partners.

 Actions for the next quarter

-Choosing 100% renewable energy can reduce your carbon emissions instantly.
+Choosing renewable source electricity can reduce your carbon emissions instantly.
 Which means you can report your Scope 2 emissions as zero.
 Which is why it’s one of the first major changes you should consider making for your business.